rishibpanchal/Easy-Share/README.md

+# FileShare — Minimal Flask file & text sharing

-This is a small Flask-based file/text sharing app that creates short room codes where users can upload files and share text snippets.
+FileShare is a small, single-file Flask application that creates short room codes so users can upload files and share text snippets within short-lived rooms.
+It is intentionally lightweight and suitable for quick demos, local sharing, or as a starting point for a more feature-rich service.

-Quick facts
+**Key features**
+- Simple room-based sharing with short room codes
+- File uploads stored in `uploads/` (runtime storage)
+- Plain-text snippets stored in `texts/` (runtime storage)
-- Minimal Flask app in `app.py`.
+- Minimal dependencies and single-file entrypoint (`app.py`)
-- Static assets in `static/` and templates in `templates/`.
-- Runtime storage (uploads, texts) is kept out of the repo and listed in `.gitignore`.

-Setup
+Prerequisites
+- Python 3.10+ recommended
+- Git (optional, for cloning)

+Quickstart (Windows / PowerShell)

-1. Create a virtual environment (recommended):
+1. Create and activate a virtual environment:

 ```powershell
 python -m venv .venv